 - The American Express® Business Gold Card earns 4X points on the two categories in which your business spends the most each billing cycle, on up to $150,000 in combined purchases per year.

 The main drawback of business credit cards is that credit card issuers are not required to provide the same consumer protections that apply to personal cards, such as the ones detailed in the Credit CARD Act of 2009.
 That means you could have an APR increase on your existing balance or be charged exorbitant late fees.
 Keep in mind, however, that regardless of whether you’re using a personal or business card, you can ensure you’ll never need to pay any interest or late fees by paying your balance on time and in full every month.

 If you like your personal credit card, consider signing up for a business credit card from the same issuer.
 You’ll be able to track both bills in the same spot and may even be able to combine rewards.

 Personal credit cards, on the other hand, are designed for your everyday household expenses.
 Some come with straightforward cash back on every purchase, while others offer boosted rewards on bonus categories.
 For example:

-- The Citi® Double Cash Card offers 2X points on every purchase with no annual fee.
+- The Citi® Double Cash Card offers 2X points on every purchase (1% when you purchase and another 1% when you pay for those purchases) with no annual fee.

-- The Chase Freedom Unlimited® offers 5X points on up to $12,000 in groceries in your first year, 5X points on travel purchased through Ultimate Rewards, and 3X points on dining and drugstores.
+- The Chase Freedom Unlimited® offers 5X points on travel purchased through Ultimate Rewards, and 3X points on dining and drugstores.

 Ink Business Preferred® Credit Card